John A. Macdonald Legacy Review

 • Bizzare Method of Assessment

-by Allison, over 3 years ago
+by Allison, about 5 years ago

 This is a bizzare way to publicly discuss this issue, as I have the impression that the type of audience that would typically post on a City of Regina page would be predominantly older and of European descent.
 And its showing up in the comments too, with a lot of "oops SJAM did a genocide but also Canada, and I value Canada more than indigenous people".
 It's not acceptable to give that opinion the same weight as those who say "SJAM's legacy and presence actively hurts me and mine".
 The lack of the statue downtown won't hurt anyone, and will...
 Continue reading